 (Similarly, the Gerrer Rebbe teaches: One of the characteristics of a humble person is to be compromising, to be ready to forgo his own views.
 Moshe knew that the spies were people of note.
 Therefore, he was concerned that Yehoshua might give in to the views of the others.

-We find the same with one's religious behavior, for there are times that one must be uncompromising, and the help of the Almighty is needed.)
+We find the same with one's religious behavior, for there are times that one must be uncompromising.)